Redcolaborar/Red-Colaborar/wp-content/plugins/buddypress-global-search/readme.txt

 2. **Admin** - set which components should be searchable

 == Changelog ==

+= 1.1.8 =
+* Fix - Subset per page items fix
+* Fix - Label changes caps to lower case
+* Fix - Words with Apostrophe are not searchable
+* Fix - Post category search
+* Fix - Remove slashes from View all link
+* Fix - Escaping fix
+* Fix - esc_like added
+* Fix - Group search unset search_terms
+* Fix - Links are not clickable on the search result page
+* Fix - (send to) input field remembers name after inputting first name
+* Fix - Add option to Select Post and Pages options separate
+* Fix - A post title and post content aren’t coming into the Ajax search result when it contain a shortcode
+* Fix - Strip shortcode in Ajax search result
+* Fix - autosuggest location search result page fix

 = 1.1.7 =
 * New - Compatibility with Groups location search when using [Location Autocomplete for BuddyPress](https://www.buddyboss.com/product/locations-for-buddypress/)